Polar Knowledge Canada

 The organization was established when the former Canadian Polar Commission, formed in 1991, and the Arctic Science and Technology Directorate within CIRNAC that is responsible for Canadian High Arctic Research Station was merged into one unit under the Canadian High Arctic Research Station Act on June 1, 2015.
 Its main office is at the Canadian High Arctic Research Station in Cambridge Bay, Nunavut, which opened in August 2019.

 History

 The Canadian Polar Commission was established on February 1, 1991 under the Canadian Polar Commission Act.
 The first meeting of the Commission was held in Yellowknife, Northwest Territories in November 1991.
-It later travelled to Nunavik and Nunavut to met community representatives.
+It later travelled to Nunavik and Nunavut to meet community representatives.
 From these meetings, the Commission identified long-term goals of the organization to monitor scientific research in polar science, monitor and report on research into northern economic development, promotion for the integration of traditional knowledge into polar research, communicate with the public about polar issues and conduct research projects on northern science, economics and social development.